Summit High School (Bend, Oregon)

 Summit High School is a public high school located in Bend, Oregon, United States.

 In addition to sections of Bend, the school's boundary includes: Seventh Mountain and Tetherow.

 History

 Summit High School was the third traditional high school built in Bend, with construction completed in 2001.
 It joined Mountain View High School, which opened in 1979, Bend High School, which opened in 1904, and Marshall High School, a magnet high school also located in Bend.
+Another high school, Caldera High School, was built in Bend in 2021.

 Demographics

 As of the 2022–2024 school year, the school had an enrollment of 1,326 students and 51.72 classroom teachers (on an FTE basis), for a student–teacher ratio of 25.64:1.

 In September 2007, the freshman class had about 320 students, a significant increase over the school's other classes, which had fewer than 300 each.
 The school hired more teachers to keep the numbers of students in each classroom below 30.